 Best places to stay in the East Village

-- LUXURY: The Standard – The Standard is one of the best hotels in the city and its East side location is better than the one in the Meatpacking district.
+- LUXURY: The Standard – The Standard is one of the best hotels in the city.
+I think its East side location is better than the one in the Meatpacking district.
+The rooms are gorgeous, the beds plush, and the staff super helpful.
 The bar serves some of the best drinks in town and is usually always packed with NY’s fashionable set.

 Where to Stay for Families: Upper West Side

 The Upper West Side is one of the quieter parts of the city to stay in.
 You’re near some museums, like the American Museum of Natural History, as well as close to Central Park but you’re “far” from most of the action in the city.
 Like all of NYC, you’ll find good restaurants and bars here but it’s not “happening” part of the city when compared to other places.
 However, it’s one of the biggest family areas in the city so if you’re bringing kids or just want something quiet, this is a good area to stay in.

 Best places to stay in the Upper West Side